A Wild Ride: First Lessons in Off-Grid Living

 “Mama said there’ll be days like this…”

-This year has been a roller coaster in so many ways and I’m not sure the ride is going to stop anytime soon.
-Since June I’ve been on the move, first in my truck, then at a friend’s guesthouse, then finally in my Airstream, saving every penny to make my dream of land ownership come true.
+This year has been a roller coaster in so many ways, and I’m not sure the ride is going to stop anytime soon.
+Since June, I’ve been on the move—first living out of my truck, then at a friend’s guesthouse, and finally in my Airstream, saving every penny to make my dream of land ownership come true.

 A much needed rest.